coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_athena.md

 ## Supported Data Formats

 One of the strengths of Amazon Athena is its support for a wide variety of data formats.
 This flexibility allows users to analyze data in many forms, whether it’s structured, semi-structured, or unstructured.
 Below are the most commonly used formats supported by Athena:

+1. **CSV and TSV**: These are simple, text-based formats that are widely used and easy to understand.
+While CSV (Comma-Separated Values) and TSV (Tab-Separated Values) are not the most efficient for very large datasets due to their lack of indexing and compression, they are still a popular choice for smaller datasets and quick data exchanges.
+However, for larger datasets, these formats can lead to longer query times and higher storage costs.